TicketsBot/docs/src/setup/dashboard.md

 Ping @everyone On Ticket Open
 -
-This option specifies whether Tickets will ping @everyone when a ticket is opened **using `t!new`**.
+This option specifies whether Tickets will ping @everyone when a ticket is opened **using `/new`**.
 This does **not** affect tickets created using reaction panels, as they have their own, more in depth settings.

 Note: This option may be removed in the future.